-Changdeokgung was originally built in 1405 as a secondary palace, but when Gyeongbokgung (Seoul’s principal palace) was destroyed during the Japanese invasion in the 1590s, Changdeokgung became the primary palace until 1896.
+Changdeokgung was originally built in 1405 as a secondary palace, but when Gyeongbokgung (Seoul’s principal palace) was destroyed during the Japanese invasion in the 1590s, it became the primary royal residence until 1872.
+It remained in use well into the 20th century.
 Like all Joseon palaces, it has a mountain behind it and a small stream in front – good pungsu (feng shui).

 Next door are the government office buildings, including one with a blue-tiled roof.
 Further on are the private living quarters of the royal family.
 Peering inside the partially furnished rooms, you can feel what these Joseon palaces were like in their heyday – a bustling beehive buzzing round the king, full of gossip, intrigue and whispering.

 Round the back is a terraced garden with decorative ondol chimneys.
 Over on the right is something completely different – Nakseonjae , built by King Heonjong (r 1834–49) in an austere Confucian style using unpainted wood.
 Royal descendants lived here until 1989.

 Walk through the dense woodland and suddenly you come across a serene glade.
 The Huwon is a beautiful vista of pavilions on the edge of a square lily pond, with other halls and a two-storey library.
 The board out the front, written by King Jeongjo, means ‘Gather the Universe’.
 Joseon kings relaxed, studied and wrote poems in this tranquil setting.